LDAP import

 Concatenator

 You can specify a default concatenator.
-When joining multiple data locators into one Insight attribute, this will be the default concatenator.
+When joining multiple data locators into one Assets attribute, this will be the default concatenator.
 One example could be to join two columns like "First name" and "Last name" into one attribute.
 So "Mathias" (first name) and "Edblom" (last name) will be concatenated as "Mathias Edblom" if using \s as concatenator.

 Enter \s for space-concatenated.
 To include a concatenate character, place the value between double quotes (i.e "\s").